erik78se/microsample-observed/tutorial-vm-charm_1.md

 We succeeded with our sourcery!

 *Note: If you open up the firewall for your cloud, you can test the service directly with curl.
-On some clouds that supports manipulation of firewalls, juju can do this for us with "juju expose".*
+On some clouds that supports manipulation of firewalls, juju can do this for us with self.unit.open_port(protocol='tcp', port=8080) which is used with "juju expose".*

 ##